 Even the most qualified prospects can fall off at any point in the buying process.
 Fortunately adding live chat to your site can help you learn a few things that will streamline the conversion pipeline.

-Here are 6 important things live chat will teach you about your own e-commerce:
+Here are 6 important things Live Chat will teach your about your own E-Commerce:

 1. How your customers really shop